xrdocs-migration/cnbng/_tutorials/cnbng-control-plane-openshift-deployment-guide.md

     ![Screenshot 2025-01-29 at 4.28.51 PM.png]({{site.baseurl}}/images/Screenshot 2025-01-29 at 4.28.51 PM.png)

-1. After release is created click on Ops Center POD chart for bngocp.
+1. After release is created click on Bng Ops Center POD chart for bngocp.

     ![Screenshot 2025-01-29 at 4.30.25 PM.png]({{site.baseurl}}/images/Screenshot 2025-01-29 at 4.30.25 PM.png)